 There are as many different ways to keep rats as there are rat owners, but over the years I have found what works for me.
 I am fairly relaxed about how I keep my pets, and often try out new things or experiment with different ideas in order to find out what works best – it’s a constant learning curve.

 I have a large, fully insulated shed that has been specifically built for the rats.
 Inside there, my rats are mainly in purpose built hutches.
 This is a radical departure from my previous caging, but I am very pleased with them, as are my rats!
-Hutches are furnished with hoops for climbing, hammocks and igloos or boxes for sleeping, and platforms for different levels and a bit of interest.
+Hutches can be furnished with hoops for climbing, hammocks and igloos or boxes for sleeping.
 They are kept on cardboard horse bedding, with shredded paper, hay, and/or straw added as nesting material.

 Mums with young kittens are kept in specially made rat breeding cages, and move into hutches or cages once they’re a bit bigger.

-The shed has two separate areas for free range playtime, to allow lots of variety and experiences for my rats.
-These areas are filled with different items to play with, smell, climb on, and interact with, with lots of treats and items hidden around to discover.
+The shed has a separate area for free range playtime, to allow lots of variety and experiences for my rats.
+This area is filled with different items to play with, smell, climb on, and interact with, with lots of treats and items hidden around to discover.

 Generally my rats eat a very varied diet.
 One batch of food I make for them is rarely the same as the next, and I am constantly trying new ingredients and ideas out with them.
 Their food is always made up to the basic principles of the Shunamite Diet (I think the associated book – the Scuttling Gourmet – is a “must have” for any rat owner).
 Mainly it’s a rabbit food base (something without pellets), mixed with herbs, cereals, and a good quality dog food.
 I often use mixes from ratrations.com, or mix those 50-50 with a rabbit food based mix.
 I scatter feed, rather than use a bowl, mixing food into the thick substrate of their hutches and hiding it in different places so they need to work to find it – this makes it all the more interesting for them to find.